SarahMorgan/Motif-Morphospace/README.md

     	orca_output{fileNum} = importfile(fileName);
     end

-Note that in the code above numFiles should be set to the number of networks you have (e.g. here we have 100 networks).
+Note that in the code above numFiles should be set to the number of networks/files you have (e.g. here we have 100 networks).

 **5. Calculate and plot your morphospace**